-Axles must have 2414 km (1500 mi) before being used in track driving.
+Axles must have 2400 km (1500 mi) before being used in track driving.

-The rear axle fluid temperatures may be higher than when driving in severe conditions.
+The front, if equipped with AWD, and rear axle fluid temperatures may be higher than when driving in severe conditions.
 Drain and refill with new fluid after the first racing or competitive driving event, and then after every 24 hours of racing or competitive driving.
 See your dealer for the correct fluid.